-Polykinetics: The multidisciplinary approach to converting mental stress into a physical power.
+Polykinetics: A systematic approach to converting mental stress into physical strength.

-The effects of how physical fitness and exercise improves our overall mental health and mood has been the focus of COUNTLESS studies over the course of decades, and the evidence is indisputable.
-However, even with all the medical studies and evidence gathered, there's never been a physical fitness method exclusively designed to help combat symptoms associated with various mental illnesses and disorders like: depression, anxiety, PTSD, SAD, mood imbalances and maladaptive behaviors, until now.
+The effects of how and why physical fitness and exercise improves our overall mental health and mood has been the focus of COUNTLESS studies over the course of decades, and the evidence is indisputable.
+However, even with all the medical studies and evidence produced, there's never been a physical fitness method exclusively designed to help cope and combat symptoms associated with various mental illnesses and disorders like: depression, anxiety, PTSD, SAD, mood imbalances and maladaptive behaviors, until now.

-Polykinetics, at first visual glance, looks to be far to simple to be effective for most to benefit from, but as many quickly learn, the kinetic sequences become more and more challenging and the effects of your efforts penetrate far beneath the surface, targeting internal pains and unnecessary mental anguish that can cause major disruptions and health-related hardships in your life and distress in the lives around you.
+Polykinetics, at first visual glance, looks to be too "easy" to be effective enough for most to benefit from, but as many quickly learn, the kinetic sequences become progressively challenging every moment and the effects of your physical effort penetrate far beneath the surface---targeting neuropsychological pains and unnecessary mental anguish that can cause major disruptions and health-related hardships in your life and duress in the lives around you.

-Remember, this is not a "loss weight, feel great" approach or an attempt to forget painful past memories.
-This is a technique that actively converts emotional energy into a physical energy.
+Remember, this is not a "lose weight, feel great" gimmick or a "just get over it" attempt to minimize or forget past memories that cause pain.
+This is a technique that actively and strategically converts intense emotional energy into a physical energy.
+It's combining the physiology basics of the past with the cutting-edge neuroscience advancements of today in a harmonious balance.

-After experiencing Polykinetics, you'll never look at painful experiences, distressing memories or getting physically fit the same again ever again.
-With proper practice, you'll build up physical strength and an empowering mental resilience that can help protect against the physical and mental stress of life's hardships we all face as humans.
+After experiencing YOUR VERY FIRST SEQUENCE (3-5 minutes), you'll never look at painful experiences, distressing memories or exercising in the same way; and with proper training and practice, you'll progressively build up a physical strength and an equally powerful mental resilience that will help protect against daily physical and mental stress of life's challenges we all face as humans.

 How does Polykinetics work?

-Polykinetics consists of three main components that are strategically interrelated: moves (physiology), music (neurology) and mentality (psychology);---And these three elements are harmoniously synchronized in such a way that it allows you to reap maximum benefits, physically and mentally, at the same time, in HALF the time.
-Sessions can be done completely in private or with a group of your pals, it's all up to you and how you are feeling at the beginning of the session.
+Polykinetics consists of three main components that are strategically interrelated: moves (physiology), music (neurology) and mentality/mindset (psychology);---And these three elements are harmoniously synchronized in such a way that it allows you to reap maximum benefits, physically and mentally, at the same time, in HALF the time.
+Sessions can be done completely in private on your own or in a group setting.
+It's all up to you and how you are feeling at the beginning of the session.

-When practiced properly, you'll experience what is known as a kinetic meditation.
-This is a meditative state you would expect to experience when doing conventional meditation (sitting still with legs crossed), however, kinetic meditation is achieved while the body is in a constant and rhythmic motion.
+When practiced properly, some experience what is known as, kinetic meditation---This is a meditative state you would expect to experience when doing conventional meditation (sitting still with legs crossed), however, kinetic meditation is achieved while the body is in a constant and rhythmic motion.
 Nothing new, just not well known to most people.
 By doing this, you're adding all the health-related benefits of traditional meditation, only performed with a modern day twist.

 To really see Polykinetics for what it is and what it is capable of doing, we must take a look at each branch of science used individually and how they're applied within this revolutionary fitness method.

-The exercise moves are mixed combinations and intervals of coordinated and controlled body-weight exercise segments known as "kinetic sequences".
-Most of the exercises I know and trust are inspired by my martial arts background---one of the few physical activities that require both cardiovascular and anaerobic conditioning in order to be effective.
-Only no martial arts moves being taught here, only the fundamental basics of those exercises are used in Polykinetics.
+The exercise moves are a mix combination of high-low intensity intervals of coordinated and controlled body-weight exercise segments known as "kinetic sequences".
+Most of the exercises I know and trust stem from my martial arts background---Only no martial arts moves being taught here, only the fundamental basics of those exercises are used in Polykinetics.

-Each kinetic sequence contains both, aerobic (cardio) AND anaerobic (strength training/muscle toning) exercise elements performed concurrently.
-This is perfect for those who have limited time from day to day.
-The moves are then utilized in a technique called "repetitive micro-pulsation", A form of deep internal motion oscillation that allows the rhythm of the body to be synchronized to the beat and tempo of the music being used---ultimately, resulting in an increase of neurological activity, as well as, bringing balance to the circadian rhythm of the brain.
+Each kinetic sequence contains aerobic (cardio) AND anaerobic (strength training/muscle toning) exercise elements performed concurrently.
+The moves are then utilized in a technique called "repetitive micro-pulsation", A form of deep internal motion oscillation that allows the vibrations of the body to be synchronized to the beat and tempo of the music being used---ultimately, resulting in an increase of neurological activity, as well as, bringing balance to the circadian rhythm of the brain.

 These rhythmic micro-pulsation maneuvers also allows the muscles to "warm up" quickly and safely without wasting limited energy or time doing a separate 10-minute warm-up workout.
-In Polykinetics, these elements are built directly into each and every workout since a lack of energy is usually the first predominate physical symptom people experience with the onset of a mental illness or disorder.
+In Polykinetics, these elements are intertwined directly into each and every workout since a lack of energy is usually the predominate physical symptom people experience with the onset of a mental illness or disorder.
 This way, Polykinetics utilizes exercises performed in a specific way so that your body actually generates energy instead of exhausting it.
-Most participants report feeling "energized" after a single 20-minute session.
+Most participants reported feeling "energized" after a single 5-minute sequence.

 Polykinetics also utilizes two rarely known exercises that are particularly...unique.
 These two exercise moves are known as the "vertical core crunch" (VCC) and the "bilateral forward punch" (BFP); and when these two unique moves are coordinated together, it allows you to incorporate all three major areas of the body: upper body (diaphragm to the top of your head), core (diaphragm to the hips) and lower body (hips to your feet) at the same time.